-§9-4-6-5.
-MEMBERSHIP OF COMMUNITY POLICING COUNCILS

-- A. Members of Community Policing Councils shall serve on a voluntary basis; - B. Community Policing Council members must live or work within the boundaries of the Area Command to which they request membership; - C. Each Community Policing Council must include diverse membership reflecting a broad cross-section of the demographic of their respective Area Command, including but not limited to race, ethnicity, national origin, religion, gender identity, sexual orientation, and physical ability; and, for example, representatives of social services providers and diverse neighborhoods leaders in faith, business, or academic communities, and youth; - D. Persons will not be disqualified based on race, ethnicity, national origin, religion, gender identity, sexual orientation, physical ability, membership in any protected class, or for having a criminal history; - E. Each Community Policing Council shall strive to have a minimum of five members.
+- §9-4-6-5.
+MEMBERSHIP OF COMMUNITY POLICING COUNCILS. - A. Members of Community Policing Councils shall serve on a voluntary basis; - B. Community Policing Council members must live or work within the boundaries of the Area Command to which they request membership; - C. Each Community Policing Council must include diverse membership reflecting a broad cross-section of the demographic of their respective Area Command, including but not limited to race, ethnicity, national origin, religion, gender identity, sexual orientation, and physical ability; and, for example, representatives of social services providers and diverse neighborhoods leaders in faith, business, or academic communities, and youth; - D. Persons will not be disqualified based on race, ethnicity, national origin, religion, gender identity, sexual orientation, physical ability, membership in any protected class, or for having a criminal history, however, current active felony warrants or active felony charges will disqualify a person from membership; - E. Each Community Policing Council shall strive to have a minimum of five members.
 No Community Policing Council shall have more than eleven nor fewer than three members at a time; - F. Terms: - 1.
 Members shall serve a maximum of two terms. - 2.
 Terms shall be staggered so that the term of no more than four members expires each year. - 3.
-Each term shall be for three years.

-4. The Community Policing Council shall begin reviewing applications for members at least two months before the expiration of a member's second term, and shall strive to select a replacement member at the meeting concurrent with the expiration of the incumbent member's term.
-5. If there are no eligible candidates to replace a member on the expiration of the member's term, that member may remain on the Community Policing Council until an eligible replacement is selected.
+Each term shall be for three years. - 4.
+The Community Policing Council shall begin reviewing applications for members at least two months before the expiration of a member's second term, and shall strive to select a replacement member at the meeting concurrent with the expiration of the incumbent member's term. - 5.
+If there are no eligible candidates to replace a member on the expiration of the member's term, that member may remain on the Community Policing Council until an eligible replacement is selected.